rvesse/airline/docs/guide/practise/workshop.md

 Other commonly used fields in the `@Option` annotation include `title` used to specify the title by which the value is referred to in help and `description` used to provide descriptive help information for the option.

+{% include slide-end.md %}
+{% include slide-start.md %}

 #### `PostalAddress` example

-Let's take a look at {% include github-ref.md package="example.sendit" class="PostalAddress" module="airline-examples" %} which defines options for specifying a UK postal address.
+Let's take a look at the {% include github-ref.md package="example.sendit" class="PostalAddress" module="airline-examples" %} class which defines options for specifying a UK postal address.
 Explanatory text is interspersed into the example:

 ```java
 public class PostalAddress {